 Cambodia’s oldest newspaper The Phnom Penh Post is set to enter a new phase after its parent company was sold yesterday (May 4) to a Malaysian public relations company with links to the Cambodia government and rival Cambodian publisher Mohan Tirvgmanasam Banddam, better known as T Mohan, publisher of the rival Khmer Times.

-Staff of the almost 26 year-old publication will reportedly be told of the sale today (May 6), while participating in a river cruise hosted by outgoing former majority shareholder Bill Clough.
+Staff of the almost 26 year-old publication were reportedly told of the sale yesterday (May 5), while participating in a river cruise hosted by outgoing former majority shareholder Bill Clough.

 The sale was announced in a statement by Mr Clough posted to the Facebook page of Cambodia’s General Department of Taxation (GDT) last night, describing new owner ‘Siva Kumar G (sic) (the correct spelling is Sivakumar S Ganapathy, aka Siva Kumar G) as a ‘well respected newspaper man, with a (sic) experienced journalist (sic) background’.

 Noting that the tax penalty that AEC News Today first disclosed the company was facing on March 16 had reached ‘a full and final amicable settlement’, the statement attributes the sale to ‘the worldwide decline in market share for newspaper advertising’,

 While acknowledging the contributions of several individuals to the company’s success over the years, the statement also took a shot at Cambodia’s judicial system, describing the company’s ongoing legal battle against pioneering media entrepreneur and former CEO Chris Dawe as ‘extremely disappointing, and a poor reflection on the Kingdom’s courts’.

 According to the statement ‘action against the company’s assets has been cancelled, until the Supreme Court has heard the appeal case.
 Whatever the final result, the company faces no threat to its ability to continue its work’, the statement claims.